Heritage Japanese Oolong Tea - Mizuba Tea Co.

-You may be familiar with the storied oolongs from Taiwan or China – but did you know you can find oolongs in Japan?
-Japanese oolongs are a relatively new style to the Japanese tea industry, and when you find a quality one the experience will broaden your ideas of what oolong can be.
+You may be familiar with the storied oolongs from Taiwan or China – but did you know you can also find Japanese oolong tea?
+Oolong is a relatively new style to Japan's tea industry, and when you find a quality one the experience will broaden your ideas of what oolong can be.
 We've had the pleasure of working with a producer in Shizuoka who has shown us just how multi-dimensional the cultivar Koshun is when made in this style.
 We can't wait for you to be fascinated with this flavor experience and to get to know this special niche as Japanese oolongs exemplify their own distinguished elegance.

 Our producer notes that this oolong is, "a moving tea that you will never forget once you drink it."